Our Purposes

 01

-Neuromechanics and Rehabilitation applied to Movement Disorders
+Neuromechanics, Rehabilitation and Assistive Technologies Applied to Movement Disorders

 02

-Impact of Fatigue on Gait
+Impact of Fatigue on Gait and Posture

 03